 TwoPotatoe Speed and Position

 Understanding how TwoPotatoe determines its speed and position is central to the whole algorithm.
 The wheels are obviously not a good indicator of the speed and direction of the robot since at any given time, the wheels will be going faster or slower that the robot in order to keep it in balance.
 There is a point on the robot known as the Center of Oscillation (CO).
 If the robot is stable and upright and then the wheels start moving rapidly back and forth, there is a point about 5 inches above the wheels where the robot moves neither forward or backwards.
 This is the CO.
-It is located, not coincidentally, at about the point where the knot appears in the wood.
+It is located at about the point of the Norwegian flag.

 We know the wheel speed, from the wheel encoders and we know the rate of change in the pitch (angle leaning forward or backward) from the gyroscope.
 We can compute the speed and position of the CO directly from this.